 Vet Med: Pathology, Microbiology & Immunology

-The Pesavento laboratory is interested in pathogens that emerge from intensive housing situations such as shelters, or from free ranging wildlife populations.
+The Pesavento laboratory is interested in pathogens that emerge from intensive housing/population situations such as shelters or free ranging wildlife populations in suburbia.
 The approach is one of translational research; from examination of the clinical disease and pathology of outbreaks of infectious disease, to molecular and cellular analysis of the causative pathogen/pathogens and their particular virulence.
 We extend studies by using cell culture models of primary host target tissues, with the overall aim of the laboratory to form a basic understanding of the pathogen: host relationship.
-Our laboratory has projects in viral oncogenesis (Raccoon neuroglial tumors) and on emerging viral pathogens (Red Panda Amdoparvovirus, Feline hepadnavirus, Feline gammaherpesvirus).
+Our laboratory has projects in viral oncogenesis (Raccoon neuroglial tumors) and emerging viral pathogens (Red Panda Amdoparvovirus, Feline hepadnavirus, Feline gammaherpesvirus).

 Previous projects accomplished include: